Canto-Network/Canto/x/liquidstaking/spec/04_messages.md

 Provide insurance to cover slashing penalties for chunks and to receive commission.
 * 9% of chunk size tokens is recommended for the `msg.Amount`.
 * 7% is minimum collateral for the chunk size tokens.
+If the collateral is less than 7%, the insurance will be unpaired and the provider will not receive commission.
+* The fee rate + Validator(msg.ValidatorAddress)'s fee rate must be less than 50%.

 ```go
 type MsgProvideInsurance struct {